Altinn/agencysystem-dotnet/outbound/Batch/README.md

 # Altinn Batch Receiver Sample

-There are two solutions in this sample:
+There are three solutions in this sample:
 * AltinnBatchReceiverService
+* AltinnReceiverWithXmlSerialization
 * AltinnSimulator

 ## AltinnBatchReceiverService